sticky33/Shell-Scripts/README.md

-# Shell-Scripts
+# Mac-changer

-simple random bash scripts
+simple random bash script to change mac- address of the device.